COSMIC-SETI/cosmic-vla-automator/notes/interfacing.md

 1. Observing state: waiting
     - Detect that a standard observation is imminent
+    - Instructs backends and ancillary processes to prepare
+    - Delivers appropriate metadata if needed
     - Knows when backends and ancillary processes are ready to record

 2. Observing state: recording